 With the rise of the digital currency Bitcoin, the blockchain technology on which it is based has also moved into focus.
 Many experts agree that the blockchain offers great potential in logistics along the entire supply chain.
-For example, in the chemical industry and logistics, the technology could be used to improve the tracking of transactions for machines, materials and products.
+For example, in the chemical industry and logistics, technology could be used to improve the tracking of transactions for machines, materials, and products.
 The blockchain offers a promising outlook for a secure and transparent flow of materials and data.

 Before we look at this topic in more detail in later articles with practical examples, we would like to briefly describe the technology and the idea behind it.

 It is basically a decentralized protocol for transactions between parties that transparently records every change.

 The above definition reflects the characteristics of a blockchain.
 A blockchain is decentralized.
 This means that the protocol is distributed on any server and has no owner.
 The blockchain is a decentralized and independent system where the majority knows the truth and decides whether it is true or false.

 Transactions can be any information and are not limited to payment transactions.
 Any information in the decentralized protocol can be traced at any time.